SOUSCHEF

 Sliced (never minced) garlic toasted in olive oil at medium-low heat until pale gold.
 Minced burns in seconds; sliced gives you a five-minute window to pull it at peak flavor.

-04 / Soundtrack · Italian kitchen on shuffle
+04 / Soundtrack · Classic Italian Trattoria

 Cook to this.